 Integrations: Facebook, Instagram, Linkedin, X, YouTube, TikTok, Pinterest, and Google Business Profile.

 Pricing: Statusbrew provides a 14-day free trial so you can test the platform.
-Once the trial ends, users can choose from four paid plans starting at $89/month (billed monthly).
+Once the trial ends, users can choose from four paid plans starting at $69/month for one user and five social profiles.

 Drawbacks: Statusbrew can feel overwhelming for first-time users due to its complex interface, and it offers limited social media scheduling customization options.
 Editing content already scheduled for multiple posts can be challenging, making adjustments less seamless.